DeveloperSubho/interview-java/Java/Java_8/Java_8.md

 **2. Functional Interfaces**
 Functional interfaces are also called Single Abstract Method interfaces (SAM Interfaces).
 As the name suggests, a functional interface permits exactly one abstract method in it.

-Java 8 introduces @FunctionalInterface annotation that we can use for giving compile-time errors it a functional interface violates the contracts.
+Java 8 introduces @FunctionalInterface annotation that we can use for giving compile-time errors if a functional interface violates the contracts.

-***2.1.
-Functional Interface Example***
+**_2.1.
+Functional Interface Example_**

 ```
 //Optional annotation
 @FunctionalInterface